Bkaur12/GMRT-tutorials/docs/source/beforeyoubegin.rst

 CASA
 ~~~~~

 You need to download and install CASA.
-It is important to read the `CASA documentation<https://casadocs.readthedocs.io/en/stable/api/casatasks.html>`_ in order to understand the details of the CASA tasks and the overall functioning of CASA.
-It will be useful to get familiar with the **usage of CASA** at the ipython prompt before
+It is important to read the `CASA documentation`_ in order to understand the details of the CASA tasks and the overall functioning of CASA.
+It will be useful to get familiar with the `CASA usage`_ at the ipython prompt before
 starting the tutorials.
 The specific CASA version in which the tutorial was prepared is provided at the beginning
 of the individual tutorials.

 Pulsar/Beam data